cvazquezlos/BREMS-Library-App/README.md

 ### About this web application

 This web application allows you to reserve one or several books easily.
-It contains a *Home page*, an *User panel*, an *Administrator panel*, *one page for each book avaible on the site* and a page when you can *request a new book*.
+It contains a *Home page*, an *User panel*, an *Administrator panel* and *one page for each book avaible on the site*.

 Like an user, all you are allow to do is to sign-up and, and, once you are a registered user, you can reserve a book, change your profile data, request a new book and write a review about the book you've read.